 - Faster cycle times.
-Micro molding machines have short, compact barrels and the gates and runners are also of short length.
-Therefore even multi-cavity molds can be cycled much more quickly then their larger counterparts.
+Micro molding machines have short, compact barrels, and the gates and runners are also of short length.
+Therefore even multi-cavity molds can be cycled much more quickly than their larger counterparts.

 Are There Challenges for Micro Molding?